Preventing Nursing Home Neglect

 - Basic Needs Neglect

 - Failing to provide basic needs such as food, water, safe and clean living environment is considered neglect.
 Caregivers are expected to provide sanitary living conditions.
 Nursing home residents should have access to clean clothing and bedding, sanitary bathrooms, and clean kitchens.
 If these needs are not met, residents can face sickness and other health-related issues.

 - Nursing home staff should provide prompt and efficient medical care for residents.
 Failing to provide prompt medical care leads to further health issues.
 Preserving patient health is a necessity.
 Medication should be administered properly.
 Administering medication properly is also necessary.

 Act Before It Is Too Late

 If you have a loved one who you believe is a victim of nursing home neglect, you should seek action immediately.
 Victims of nursing home abuse are entitled to damages for pain and suffering, medical negligence, and financial exploitation from responsible individuals and facilities.
-Do not put the health and safety of your family member at stake, contact The Law Offices of Michael T. van der Veen immediately.
+Do not put the health and safety of your family member at stake, contact van der Veen, Hartshorn, and Levin immediately.
 Our compassionate Philadelphia nursing home negligence attorneys have over 24 years of personal injury experience.
 We will fight for your vulnerable loved ones and make sure the negligent party is held responsible.